Senior Policy Fellow

 Weiner served for six years as Senior Policy Advisor to the Director of the Illinois Department of Children and Family Services, and as the Evaluation Liaison for the Permanency Innovations Initiative.
-In 2011, she was appointed by Illinois Governor Pat Quinn to serve on the Illinois Juvenile Justice Commission, and in 2013 was appointed by the Governor to serve on the Child and Family Services Advisory Council.
+In 2011, she was appointed by Illinois Governor Pat Quinn to serve on the Illinois Juvenile Justice Commission, and in 2013 was appointed to serve on the Child and Family Services Advisory Council.
 Weiner teaches Data for Policy Analysis and Management courses to Master’s-level students at the University of Chicago’s School of Social Service Administration.
 She has also taught doctoral-level courses in Research Methods and Statistics at Northwestern University.
 Weiner’s research has focused on quantifying resource accessibility, analyzing the role of geospatial relationships in outcomes in child welfare systems, and evaluating the implementation of evidence-based models in child welfare and juvenile justice contexts.

 Weiner obtained a PhD in Clinical Psychology from Northwestern in 1999 and a Bachelor of Science from Cornell University in 1992.

 Bachelor of Science in Human Development & Family Studies, Cornell University